rladies/starter-kit/Current-Chapters.md

-The current active chapters of [R-Ladies Global](http://rladies.org) are listed below.
+The current active and prospective chapters of [R-Ladies Global](http://rladies.org) are listed below.
 The chapters are grouped by country and the names of the organizers are listed as well.
-The @names below indicate usernames in the R-Ladies Slack group (not Twitter handles).

 ## Argentina

 **Buenos Aires**

-Laura Acion (@lacion), Paloma Rojas (@palolili), Daniela Vazquez (@daniela.vazquez), Sonia Benítez
+Laura Acion, Paloma Rojas, Daniela Vazquez, Sonia Benítez

 - meetup: [https://www.meetup.com/rladies-buenos-aires/](https://www.meetup.com/rladies-buenos-aires/)
 - twitter: [https://twitter.com/RLadiesBA](https://twitter.com/RLadiesBA)